 Here are my current assumptions when teaching this course:

-Any usefulness depends on you: Many students who take the plunge into data science with R find it quite enjoyable and rewarding after a while.
+Any usefulness depends on you: Many students who take the plunge into data science find it quite enjoyable and rewarding after a while.
 But even if you do not enjoy the experience, it may still be an investment that is likely to pay off later.
-However, acquiring new methods and skills is not inherently rewarding or useful.
+However, acquiring new methods and skills often is not inherently rewarding or useful.
 Instead, their value depends on what we use them for.
-So even when studying and solving small practice problems, try to keep an eye open for the larger goals and purposes that you can pursue with these skills in the future.
+So even when studying and solving small practice problems, try to keep an eye open for the larger goals and purposes that you may pursue with these skills in the future.

 Mastering this course

-Practise yourself (…) in little things,
+Practise yourself, for Heaven’s sake, in little things,

 and thence proceed to greater.